jenkinsci/multibranch-action-triggers-plugin/README.md

 you may need to build up a new environment when a new branch is created and this environment must be ready before the pipeline starts.
 Also same behavior may be necessary for destroying environments with the deletion of the branch/Pipeline.

-Also, there might be reasons that a job is started when a run is deleted.
-For example, if a run has published an artifact (e.g. a docker image) in an external storage (e.g. a docker registry), it might be desirable to remove the image from the docker registry whenever the run is deleted.
+Also, there might be reasons to start a job when a run is deleted.
+For example, if a run has published an artifact (e.g. a docker image) in an external storage (e.g. a docker registry), it might be desirable to remove the artifact from the external storage whenever the run is deleted.

 This plugin enables triggering/building Jobs when a new Pipeline is created or deleted with in the Multi Branch Pipeline job, or when a run is deleted.